 becomes clearly visible through the tinning, however, please send it in for retinning.

-for the cost of materials and shipment.
-Please see below for instructions on how to send us your
+you for the cost of materials and shipment.
+Please see below for instructions on how to send

 A description and size of the item(s) needing retinning